 “National Transit Database Reports” means reports required by the Federal Transit Administration that contain detailed cost and performance data related to quality of service, safety and security.

-“O&M Period” means the period in which the County is responsible for all Work associated with the operations and maintenance of the Link light rail system, beginning with the Passenger Service Date and extending for the term of the Agreement.
+“O&M Period” means the period in which the County is responsible for all Work associated with the operations and maintenance of Link, beginning with the Passenger Service Date and extending for the term of the Agreement.

 “Operations and Maintenance Facility” means the facility located at Airport Way and Forest Street that contains yard storage for rail cars, a maintenance shop and related facilities, rail operations management offices, a dispatch area, operational control center and a Maintenance of Way support building.